-The Volatility Exchange[TM] (VolX®) plans to launch futures and options contracts based upon the realized volatility of U.S. equity indices.
-The futures version is named RealVol[TM] futures (VOL), which settle to the RealVol indices known generically as RVOL[TM].
+The Volatility ExchangeTM (VolX®) plans to launch futures and options contracts based upon the realized volatility of U.S. equity indices.
+The futures version is named RealVolTM futures ("VOL"), which settle to the RealVol indices known generically as RVOLTM.
 The concept is both similar and dissimilar to the popular VIX® index and products marketed by the CBOE®.
 The two versions are similar in the notion that both VolX and CBOE are trying to provide volatility products to the marketplace.
 They are dissimilar because the VIX index and consequently VIX futures are based on implied volatility (the relative cost of options) while the RVOL index and consequently VOLs are based on realized volatility (the actual, historical movement of the underlying index).

 VOLs are exchange-tradable instruments that function similarly to a forward-starting over-the-counter volatility swap.
-They are expected to be launched on U.S. equity indices in 2013 and will come in two varieties: a 1-month calculation period of realized volatility (1VOL[TM]) and a 3-month calculation period of realized volatility (3VOL[TM])[!].
+They are expected to be launched on U.S. equity indices in 2013 and will come in two varieties: a 1-month calculation period of realized volatility (1VOLTM) and a 3-month calculation period of realized volatility (3VOLTM).
+For a detailed description of how these new instruments work, please visit the web site of The Volatility Exchange at www.volx.us.
 The goal of this paper is to demonstrate how a VOL overlay can enhance the return and/or reduce the standard deviation of an equity portfolio.
 We chose the S&P 500 Total Return Index on the assumption that VolX will roll out products based upon this index.

-Because VOLs are not yet available for trading it is impossible to perform an empirical study with actual traded prices and daily settlement values.
-However, historical options data is available.
-Assuming that VOLs would be priced in line with such option prices, we can use a pricing model to determine theoretical values of VOLs based on traded options prices.
-Our study covers a time period beginning in 1990 corresponding to the start date of our options dataset.
+It should be noted that because VOLs are not yet available for trading it is impossible to perform an empirical study with actual traded prices and daily settlement values.
+However, historical options data are available.
+Assuming that VOLs would be priced in line with such options prices, we can use a pricing model to determine theoretical values of VOLs based on traded options prices.
+We were able to acquire reliable options data back to 1990, and so we began our study at that time.
 We chose the Heston Model to provide theoretical volatility-swap-like pricing.
 However, because a volatility swap normally starts its measurement period immediately after creation, we needed an additional adjustment to compensate for the forward-starting nature of VOLs.
 For that adjustment, we applied a root-mean-square (RMS) formula to the result of the Heston Model.

 This paper is organized as follows: First, the methodology for determining theoretical VOL prices is introduced.
-Second, the performance of simple buy-and-hold S&P 500 portfolios (S&P) are compared to portfolios called the buy-and-hold overlay (B&H) consisting of S&P plus a small allocation to 1VOL in a continuous process.
-Third, we consider a more active approach by adjusting our exposure to 1VOL based on a simple moving-average criterion.
-Finally, we consider a slightly more complex strategy that combines a long-term moving average with a shorter-term moving average in a variety of active allocation methodologies for both the 1VOL and 3VOL.
+Second, the performances of simple buy-and-hold S&P 500 portfolios (S&P) are compared to portfolios called the "buy-and-hold overlay" (B&H) consisting of S&P plus a small allocation to 1VOL in a continuous process.
+Third, we tried a more active approach by adjusting our exposure to 1VOL based on a simple moving-average criterion.
+Finally, we tried a slightly more complex strategy that combines a long-term moving average with a shorter-term moving average in a variety of active allocation methodologies for both the 1VOL and 3VOL.